 11. Keeping it interesting, create triangles

-The well-trained photographer is able to take all of this, and more, into consideration when posing their subjects.
-Variables like personal style, goal of the photo shoot, and subject personality will ultimately come into consideration when posing as well.
-Understanding some fundamental rules can help set you on the path to making these complex decisions in your own photography.
-This is crucial because, at the end of the day, the portrait photographer isn’t a passive observer, but rather a keen director, of their subject.
+A skilled photographer must take all of these factors into account when posing their subjects.
+Variables such as personal style, the purpose of the photo shoot, and the subject's personality must be considered.
+Understanding some fundamental rules can help guide you in making these complex decisions in your own photography.
+This is crucial because, ultimately, the portrait photographer is not a passive observer but rather a keen director of the subject.

 We've given you a few examples, but it's time for you to practice.